rubyworks/rubytest-rake/README.md

 [![Gem Version](https://badge.fury.io/rb/rubytest-rake.png)](http://badge.fury.io/rb/rubytest-rake)

-This gem provides a plugin for running Ruby Test based test framework tests via Rake.
+This gem provides a plug-in for running Ruby Test based test framework tests via Rake.

+Note that this implmentation does not shell-out, so tests are run from the same process as Rake.
+While it probably makes no difference, if you need a more prestine test environment in which Rake is not present, then use a different approach to running tests, such as writing a custom runner and shelling out to it.

 ## Installation